U.S. enjoys July 4 parades, picnics under watchful eyes of police

 Referring to Edward Snowden, a former NSA contractor wanted by Washington for leaking secrets about government surveillance, Kyle said: "I think he should be celebrated, not prosecuted."

+His wife, Kate Ritchie, 34, an attorney, said Snowden should be criminally charged, although she was not surprised by his allegations of NSA spying.

+"I don't like it but it's not a shocking revelation," Ritchie said.
+"There is still plenty about our country to celebrate at this time."

-Fourth of July celebrations mark some of the largest public gatherings since bombs exploded at the finish line of the Boston Marathon, the biggest attack on American soil since followers of Osama bin Laden crashed hijacked jetliners into the World Trade Center and Pentagon on September 11, 2001.
+Fourth of July celebrations mark one of the largest public gatherings since bombs exploded at the finish line of the Boston Marathon, the biggest attack on American soil since the September 11, 2001, attacks on New York's World Trade Center towers and the Pentagon.

-Tamerlan and Dzhokhar Tsarnaev, the two brothers suspected of carrying out the Boston attack, originally planned to set off their homemade bombs on July 4 but struck earlier because they had made the devices sooner than expected, law enforcement officials have said.
+Tamerlan and Dzhokhar Tsarnaev, the two brothers suspected of carrying out the attack on the marathon, originally planned to set off their homemade bombs on July 4 but struck earlier because they had made the devices sooner than expected, law enforcement officials have said.

-Tamerlan was killed in a shootout with police.
-Dzhokhar is in prison awaiting trial on charges including murder and using a weapon of mass destruction.
+Tamerlan was killed in a shootout with police and Dzhokhar is in prison awaiting trial on charges including murder and using a weapon of mass destruction.
 He could face the death penalty if convicted.

-(Additional reporting by Noreen O'Donnell, Jonathan Allen and Edith Honan in New York, Mark Hosenball in Washington, Verna Gates in Birmingham, Alabama, and Steve Holland in Washington; Editing by Ellen Wulfhorst, Lisa Shumaker and Eric Beech)
+(Additional reporting by Noreen O'Donnell and Jonathan Allen in New York, Mark Hosenball in Washington and Verna Gates in Birmingham, Alabama; Editing by Ellen Wulfhorst, Lisa Shumaker and Eric Beech)